Jan. 16, 2008: O.J. Simpson sits in a courtroom during his bail revocation hearing in Las Vegas.

 Nov.
 28: O.J.
 Simpson arrives at the Clark County Regional Justice Center for his arraignment in Las Vegas.

-The two men face mandatory prison time if convicted of armed robbery.
-A kidnapping conviction carries the possibility of life in prison with the possibility of parole.
+A kidnapping conviction carries the possibility of life in prison with the possibility of parole, and a robbery conviction would mean mandatory prison time.